Theotrgl/TeachTeam/README.md

 # TeachTeam (TT) – Frontend Prototype

-This is a frontend-only React TypeScript project for the TeachTeam (TT) system.
-It's a prototype for hiring casual tutors at the School of Computer Science.
+This is a NextJS-TypeScript project for the TeachTeam (TT) system which is a prototype webapp for hiring tutors.

 ## 👨‍🏫 How to Run the Project

 1. **Clone the repo:**
     ```bash
-    git clone git@github.com:rmit-fsd-2025-s1/s4115252-s4115477-a2.git
+    git clone git@github.com:Theotrgl/TeachTeam.git
-    cd assignment-2
     ```

 2. **Go to respective folders:**